FirstCash Holdings (FCFS) Gains As Market Dips: What You Should Know

-Coming into today, shares of the pawn store had lost 6.15% in the past month.
-In that same time, the Business Services sector lost 2.22%, while the S&P 500 lost 2.85%.
+Coming into today, shares of the pawn store had gained 1.66% in the past month.
+In that same time, the Business Services sector lost 6.49%, while the S&P 500 lost 5.06%.

-Wall Street will be looking for positivity from FirstCash Holdings as it approaches its next earnings report date.
+FirstCash Holdings will be looking to display strength as it nears its next earnings release.
 On that day, FirstCash Holdings is projected to report earnings of $1.22 per share, which would represent year-over-year growth of 3.39%.
 Our most recent consensus estimate is calling for quarterly revenue of $724.49 million, up 9.8% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.95 per share and revenue of $3 billion, which would represent changes of +14.64% and +9.94%, respectively, from the prior year.
+FCFS's full-year Zacks Consensus Estimates are calling for earnings of $5.95 per share and revenue of $3 billion.
+These results would represent year-over-year changes of +14.64% and +9.94%, respectively.

 It is also important to note the recent changes to analyst estimates for FirstCash Holdings.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.71% lower.
-FirstCash Holdings currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.71% lower.
+FirstCash Holdings is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, FirstCash Holdings is holding a Forward P/E ratio of 14.73.
-For comparison, its industry has an average Forward P/E of 14.73, which means FirstCash Holdings is trading at a no noticeable deviation to the group.
+Looking at its valuation, FirstCash Holdings is holding a Forward P/E ratio of 15.42.
+For comparison, its industry has an average Forward P/E of 14.03, which means FirstCash Holdings is trading at a premium to the group.

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 99, putting it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report